TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Password.rst

 f:form.password
 ===============

 This ViewHelper allows you to create a field in an HTML form, whose content is optically masked by the browser. (e.g. the value in the field is replaced by a series of star characters.

 Properties
 ----------

-.. include:: ../../UniversalTagAttributes.txt
+All the :ref:`universal tag attributes <UniversalTagAttributes>`

-.. include:: ../../UniversalFormFieldAttributes.txt
+All the :ref:`universal form field attributes <UniversalFormFieldAttributes>`

 Examples
 --------